-Component Purpose Base Salary To provide a market-competitive and consistent minimum level of compensation that is paid throughout the year.
+Component Purpose Base Salary • To provide a market-competitive and consistent minimum level of compensation that is paid throughout the year.
 Annual Incentive Compensation To focus and align executive officers' efforts with the Company's objectives for the year.
-For 2019, the HR Committee approved the following performance metrics: Operating Earnings Per Share (70 percent weight) Safety and Compliance (10 percent weight), and Strategic Initiatives (20 percent weight).
-Long-Term Incentive Compensation To motivate AEP management to create sustainable shareholder value by linking a substantial portion of their potential compensation directly to longer-term shareholder returns. • To help ensure that Company management remains focused on longer-term results, which the HR Committee considers essential given the large amount of long-term investment in physical assets required in our business.
+For 2020, the HR Committee utilized a single metric: • Operating Earnings Per Share (100 percent weight) (1) Long-Term Incentive Compensation • To motivate AEP management to create sustainable shareholder value by linking a substantial portion of their potential compensation directly to longer-term shareholder returns. • To help ensure that Company management remains focused on longer-term results, which the HR Committee considers essential given the large amount of long-term investment in physical assets required in our business.
 To reduce executive turnover and maintain management consistency.